rdimascio/skill-stash/docs/DEPLOYMENT.md

 1. Creates D1 database `skillstash-registry` (if not exists)
 2. Creates R2 bucket `skillstash-cache` (if not exists)
 3. Deploys API worker with DB and CACHE bindings
-4. Deploys Indexer worker with DB and CACHE bindings + cron schedule
+4. Deploys ingester worker with DB and CACHE bindings + cron schedule
 5. Injects secrets from `.env` file

 **Expected Output**: